 Differentiated instruction begins first and foremost with student assessment.
 Based on the needs assessment, instruction can be differentiated by content, process, or product.

-The following links provide more details and insights for effective differentiated instruction techniques:
+The following weblinks provide more details and insights for effective differentiated instruction techniques: